Jennie Wheatley

-Jennie N. Wheatley MBE (born 1939) is a writer and historian from the British Virgin Islands.
-A long-standing member of the country's intellectual community, she has worked to preserve and share the islands' history and culture.
+Jennie N. Wheatley MBE (24 June 1939 – 5 October 2023) was a writer and historian from the British Virgin Islands.
+A long-standing member of the country's intellectual community, she worked to preserve and share the islands' history and culture.

 Early life and education

 Wheatley was born Jennie Naomi Smith in 1939 in Tortola, British Virgin Islands.

 After high school, she attended the Leeward Islands Teachers Training College in Antigua, where she graduated in 1960.
 She returned to Tortola and worked as a schoolteacher there before traveling to Canada, where she studied at Mount Allison University, an institution that actively recruited students from the British Virgin Islands during this period.
 She graduated with bachelor's degrees in English and education in 1970.

 Career

 Education

 On her return to the British Virgin Islands, Wheatley resumed her work as a primary and secondary school teacher.
 In 1981, she traveled to England, where she received further training in education at the University of Leeds.

 In the 1990s, Wheatley began lecturing at H. Lavity Stoutt Community College, the first school of higher education based in the British Virgin Islands.
 She also served on the college's Board of Governors from its founding in 1990 and helped establish its Virgin Island Studies Program in 1999.

 She has worked with the Caribbean Examinations Council to develop standardized test questions, serving on its English Panel.

 Wheatley was named a member of the Order of the British Empire in the 1993 New Year Honours for her work in education.
 In 2011, she was honored again by then-Governor Boyd McCleary for her contributions to education in the country.